How Do I Know if I Have a Cat Allergy?

 Cat allergies can usually be controlled with standard allergy drugs.
 Your doctor might recommend:

-- Decongestants, like over-the-counter Sudafed or Allegra-D.
+Decongestants, like over-the-counter fexofenadine/pseudoephedrine (Allegra-D) or pseudoephedrine (Sudafed)

 Allergy shots are another option.
 Allergy shots are not always effective, and completing treatment can take years.
-They're also not safe for children under 5.
+They're also not safe for children under age 5.
 But they can be a huge help to some people.
 Ask your doctor if they make sense for you.

 Unfortunately, there's no way to prevent an allergy.
 Some studies have shown that exposure to pets as a young child seems to reduce the risk of developing pet allergies later.
 On the other hand, a child who already has allergic tendencies may get worse with exposure to a pet.